reactorcore/hull-segment/assets/readme.md

 ## Publishing data back to Segment

-When a user enters or leaves a Hull segment, this ship send a new `identify` call with the following traits :
+If you enter your __Segment Write Key__ in the Ship's settings, then Hull will send customer data to Segment.
+When a user enters or leaves a Hull segment, a new `identify` call with be sent with the following traits :

     analytics.identify(userId, {
       hull_segments: #all matching segment names joined by a ','#